-From the discussion of the unique nature and structure of physics, now it is desirable to consider, from a methodological view, a way to follow that corresponds with the typical methods of the natural sciences in general.
+In light of the discussion of the unique nature and structure of physics, now it is desirable to consider, from a methodological view, a way to follow that corresponds with the typical methods of the natural sciences in general.
 In connection with teaching physics, the following aspects must receive particular attention:

-- i) For motivating and linking the pupils up with content, they must be made aware of a problem which already has meaning because of their original experiencing of phenomena of nature itself.
-Such a linking will involve the pupils spontaneously discovering the meaningfulness of the problem.
-When the moment of their experiencing the sense of the problem arises, at this moment, there is a greater mobility and liveliness by which their questioning and venturing attitudes now become stronger. - ii) The fundamental place the practicum (experimental work) takes for investigating relations and laws in nature must be kept in mind.
-Experiments must be carried out by which the pupils can acquire experience and insights, and then interpret and schematize the learning content.
-Viewed from a methodological point of view, usually preference cannot be given to one way of learning.
-Schoene indicates that the deductive and inductive principles are equally important in teaching physics.
-This is confirmed further because the inductive and deductive principles interchangeable, as was shown earlier in considering the hypothesis verification form of teaching.
+- i) For motivating and linking up the pupils must be made aware of a problem that already has meaning on the basis of their original experiencing of phenomena of nature itself.
+Such a linking will entail the pupils spontaneously discovering the meaningfulness of the problem.
+When the moment of experiencing the sense of the problem by the pupils becomes actual, at the same time this is going to be paired with a greater mobility and liveliness by which the questioning and venturing attitudes now come more strongly to the fore. - takes regarding the investigation of relations and laws in nature must be kept in mind.
+Experiments must be carried out by which the pupils can acquire experience and insights in order to arrive at an interpretation and schematizing of the learning content.
+Viewed from a methodological point of view usually preference cannot be given to one particular mode of learning.
+Schoene also indicates that the deductive as well as the inductive principle equally are very important in teaching physics.
+This statement is confirmed further because the inductive and deductive principles so clearly can be interchanged with each other as was shown earlier in the hypothesis verification form of teaching.